ianmacl/patchtester/README.md

 2. Perform discover install.
 3. Go to Component Options and set organization name and repository name

-Click Apply Patch to test the pull request.
+Click Apply Patch to apply the proposed changes from the pull request.
 Click Revert Patch to revert an applied patch.